Solo explorations in the land of fire and ice, chasing the Northern Lights, and finding something unexpected.

 On my second night in Reykjavík, I decided to venture downtown to a bar that had caught my eye.
 KEX is THE place to be on Tuesday nights.
 They host live jazz music and the locals love it.
 So I layered up, hopped on the bus, and watched the snowy scenery pass by.
 My stop should have been coming up soon, except it didn’t.
 (It’s quite possible I misread the route.
 The Icelandic language is complex with unique letters and long names for streets that can look very similar to each other.
 Or at least that’s my excuse.)
 After a few stops, it became clear we were moving farther and farther away from town.
 I had two options – ride out the entire route until it circled back around or get off the bus as soon as possible.
 I chose the second option.

 Once off the bus, I realized I was close to the National Museum of Iceland that I tried to visit the previous day.
 It took me longer than I care to admit to figure out how to operate the seamless glass door to the main entrance, only to find out it was closed on Mondays.
 (Avoiding embarrassment in front of friends and family is a huge perk of solo travel.)
 But my misfortune at the museum wasn’t completely fruitless since it gave me my bearings that night.
 I knew I had to head north, towards the harbor, so I pulled up my compass app and let it guide the way.
-Soon, the tiny shops and restaurants started to look familiar as I made my way back into town.
+Soon, the tiny shops and restaurants started to look familiar as I made my way into town.

 After about 30 minutes of determined walking, I arrived at KEX.
 However, I couldn’t seem to find the door.
 I was standing at what appeared to be the front of the bar, but there wasn’t a handle on what looked like the front door.
 Why can’t I seem to operate doors in Iceland?
 I decided to walk around the block to see if there was another entrance.
 If not, I was ready to call it a night after so much trial and (mostly) error in finding this place.
 Finally, a stroke of luck - I found a small patio with a few people hanging out by the door.
 There wasn’t a name on the door, but I knew this had to be it.
 I could feel the energy of a crowd inside.

 The bar was packed.
 I walked around looking for an empty seat, weaving through the crowds.
 I noticed one lone seat at the bar, but there was a half-empty glass in front of it and a guy at the next seat with an equally half-empty glass.
 I figured his girlfriend must’ve gone to the bathroom and would be back soon.
-I did another lap around the bar, checker-boarding my way through jolly drunkards and happy people and, again, I came back around to that one, empty barstool.
+I did another lap around the bar, checker-boarding my way through jolly drunkards and happy people and, again, I came back around to that same empty barstool.
 I was surprised to see it was still vacant.
 The band had already begun to play.
 I asked the guy at the bar if the seat was taken.
 Turns out, it was available after all.

-So I sat down, wiggled out of my coat, and settled in for my first night out at an Icelandic bar.
+I sat down, wiggled out of my coat, and settled in for my first night out at an Icelandic bar.
 I was excited to relax with a beer and check out the Icelandic music scene.
 I looked around for a menu and saw two choices - the Icelandic menu in front of me or the English menu on the other side of the guy sitting next to me.
 Once again, I had to bug the poor guy for a favor.
 Shouting over the band, I asked him to please pass me the menu.

 “No problem, of course,” he replied in perfect English with a smile and a thick Icelandic accent.